Amir El-Falaki

-Amir El-Falaki (born 12 August 1973) is a Danish vocalist, dance instructor, and member of the bubblegum dance group Toy-Box.
+Amir El-Falaki (born 12 August 1973) is a Danish vocalist, dance instructor, and member of the bubblegum pop group Toy-Box.
 He is of Moroccan descent and speaks Danish, English, Arabic, and French.
 Amir wanted to be a doctor, but became a dance teacher instead.
 He met Anila Mirza at a New Year's Eve party and they decided to form Toy-Box.
 The group is known for songs such as "Best Friend" and "Tarzan & Jane".

 Career outside of Toy-Box

 Amir has worked as a dance teacher, music video choreographer, and trainer to F.C.
 Copenhagen's cheerleading team.

-Amir performed a rap and danced in Julie Lund's song, Merhaba, at the Danish national Eurovision semi-final, Melodi Grand Prix 2007.
-However, their song came last (out of eight) in the Semi-Final 2, and was subsequently eliminated in the Wildcard round with 11% of the vote, and so did not progress into the national final.
+Amir performed a rap on and served as a dancer for Julie Lund's song, "Merhaba", at the Danish national Eurovision semi-final, Melodi Grand Prix 2007.
+However, their song came last (out of eight) in Semi-Final 2, and was subsequently eliminated in the Wildcard round with 11% of the vote, and so did not progress into the national final.

 In 2009, Amir founded the award-winning Danseplaneten dance studio in Hellerup, Copenhagen.